EU unveils digital strategy, aims to break U.S. web firms' market grip

 EU telecoms regulations will also be overhauled next year.

 Telecom operators welcomed the announcement, saying that reforming the rules would lead to greater investment in Europe's ageing copper networks.
-But alternative operators warned against tolerating monopoly power to subsidize spending.
+But alternative operators warned against tolerating monopoly power to subsidise spending.

 (Reporting by Julia Fioretti; Editing by Alastair Macdonald/Mark Heinrich)